Greek Street bridge replacement

 The original bridge, constructed in 1958, has reached the end of its life and needs to be replaced.

-The bridge is on the West Coast main line, and sees about 400 passenger and 50 freight services passing under it each day.
-The replacement has to be carefully planned to make sure these services can continue to run reliably for years to come.
+The bridge is on the Manchester spur of the West Coast Main Line, and sees about 400 passenger and 50 freight services passing under it each day.
+The replacement has been carefully planned to make sure these services can continue to run reliably for years to come.
+The new bridge has a life expectancy of 120 years.

 Find out more

-We are holding a community information event so you can find out more about the project.
+We are holding a series of community information events so you can find out more about the project.
+The next one is:

 Where: Our Lady’s Catholic Primary School, Old Chapel Street, Edgeley, SK3 9HX